TheToddLuci0/ssh-certificate-CA-lambda/README.md

 }
 ```

-Once you have that it's as simple as running `cdk deploy --parameters secretarn=arn:aws:....`
+Once you have that it's as simple as running `cdk deploy -c kms_key_arn=arn:aws:....`

 Note: The parameter is only required the first time you deploy.
 After that, you can apply updates with just `cdk deploy`